Non-local correlation effects due to virtual spin-flip processes in itinerant electron ferromagnets: Theory

 In order to arrive at a feasible computational scheme, we approximate the complex quantities from the many body perturbation theory by quantities from the time dependent density functional theory.
 The proper susceptibility can be obtained from the linear response TDDFT by means of the susceptibility Dyson equation \cite{Katsnelson2004,Buczek2011}

 where the Kohn-Sham (KS) susceptibility is given by

 with the Fermi-Dirac function $f_n$ of the KS state $\phi_{n\alpha}$ at the energy $E_{n\alpha}$.
-To be fully consistent at this point, one also needs to replace $\hat{\varXi}$ with the exchange correlation kernel $K_{\text{xc}}$ and replace the many body Green function with the KS Green function used for the calculation of the KS susceptibility (equation \ref{eqn_KS_susc}).
+In practice, the KS susceptibility and the exchange correlation kernel $K_{\text{xc}}$ are computed interdependently from each other and, when combined in the susceptibility Dyson equation, yield slight deviation from the perfect Goldstone mode due to numerical inaccuracies.
+In our case, this deviation is of the order of few meV and can be removed (corrected) completely by imposing a suitable sum-rule on $K_{\text{xc}}$.
+This issues were discussed carefully in \cite{Buczek2011} and \cite{Mueller2016}. \\ To be fully consistent at this point, one also needs to replace $I$ with the exchange correlation kernel $K_{\text{xc}}$ and replace the many body Green function with the KS Green function used for the calculation of the KS susceptibility (equation \ref{eqn_KS_susc}).
 This can be seen by comparison of equation \ref{eqn_susc_dyson} with the expression for the susceptibility derived in the framework of the MBPT \ref{eqn_chi_L} when $I$ is assumed to be local.
 In this work we only use the exchange correlation kernel from the adiabatic local spin density approximation (ALSDA) \cite{Katsnelson2004}.
 This leads to the expressions

 which can also be written as

 where